Region's leading farmers announced at award dinners

 The region’s leading farmers have been recognised at two dairy industry award events.

-Kevin and Nicole Oppert won the region’s Share Farmer of the Year category at the Central Plateau Dairy Industry Awards annual awards dinner held at Rydges Rotorua on Friday night.
+Kevin and Nicole Oppert won the region’s Share Farmer of the Year category at the annual Central Plateau Dairy Industry Awards dinner held at Rydges Rotorua on Friday night.

-The other big winners were Mohammed (Jay) Arifin who was named the 2023 Central Plateau Dairy Manager of the Year and Jasmine Hall named the 2023 Central Plateau Dairy Trainee of the Year.
+The other big winners were Mohammed “Jay” Arifin, who was named the 2023 Central Plateau Dairy Manager of the Year, and Jasmine Hall, who was named the 2023 Central Plateau Dairy Trainee of the Year.

 Due to entrants withdrawing from the Share Farmer category, Central Plateau Share Farmer entrant scores were benchmarked against the national average, with data collated from the 10 other regions.